 Over half of our students are from Japan or neighboring Asian countries.
 Recently, we have seen more American, Indian, Korean and mixed nationals due to international marriages.
 We aim for teacher demographics that represent a variety of backgrounds, nationalities, and cultural diversity.Q：Is A-JIS affiliated with a particular religion?A：

 No, we are a secular school and we welcome students from all races, religions, and cultures.Q：What education standards bodies accredit the programs at A-JIS?A：

 A-JIS is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
-It is a candidate school for both the IB-PYP (Primary Years Program) from Kindergarten to Grade 5 and the IB-DP (Diploma Programme) authorized by the International Baccalaureate Organization, IBO, in Geneva, Switzerland.
+We are also an IB World School, providing the IB PYP, MYP and DP, authorized by the International Baccalaureate Organization, IBO, in Geneva, Switzerland.
 The Japanese Ministry of Education also recognizes the school.
 This allows our graduates to apply to Japanese universities.Q：Is Aoba an English conversation school?A：

 No, we are not an English conversation school.
 We offer a complete curriculum for full-time pre-school to high school students (Kindergarten to Grade 12).
 All core classes are taught in English.Q：What is the difference between the April intake and the regular intake?A：

 Not much, except that we offer different entry points to cater to education systems around the world.
 The A-JIS school year runs from August to June.
 Students enrolling from April (or January, or any other month) will join their classmates mid-year and continue until they advance to the next grade in August.Q：I am Japanese and I just returned from a stay overseas with my family.
 I would like my children to continue their education in English.
 Can A-JIS help?A：